-There is a full diamond interchange at USH 41 intersection with STH 47.
+There is a full diamond interchange at the USH 41 intersection with STH 47.
 At USH 41, STH 47 runs in a true north-south direction.
 About six miles north of USH 41, STH 47 bears to the north-west and merges with CTH A at about eight miles north of USH 41.
 From there both routes run concurrently for a short distance where STH 47 heads due north toward Black Creek and CTH A heads west toward Shiocton.
-Exhibits A-3 shows the roadway configuration at the merger point.
+Exhibit A-3 shows the roadway configuration at the merger point.

-From the merger point of CTH A and STH 47 to the south, traffic wishing to reach USH 41 to travel south has two choices, either to take STH 47 to its interchange with USH 41 or take CTH A across USH 41 to CTH OO, turn right and enter USH 41 at an interchange one mile to the west of CTH A. The STH 47 route is 2.1 miles longer.
-The percentage of traffic traveling though the urbanized area on CTH A is more than double that on STH 47.
-About one fourth of trucks on CTH A from the north use the CTH A, CTH OO route to head south on USH 41 or west of USH 41 on various routes.

-The heavy truck traffic can further be explained because in the traffic corridor north of USH 41 along CTH A up to the merger point with STH 47 there are a number of active and inactive stone quarries.
-Due to lack of a satisfactory alternate route, most of the material from the quarries going to Appleton and points south comes down CTH A across USH 41 to CTH OO intersection with CTH A and then beyond.
+From the merger point of CTH A and STH 47, traffic wishing to reach USH 41 to travel south has two choices, either to take STH 47 to its interchange with USH 41 or take CTH A across USH 41 to CTH OO, turn right and enter USH 41 at the interchange one mile to the west of CTH A. The STH 47 route is 2.1 miles longer.
+The 1993 origin-destination study shows that the percentage of traffic traveling through the urbanized area on CTH A is more than double that on STH 47.
+Traveling through means that the origin and the designations of a trip are located outside the Appleton urbanized area.
+About one fourth of the trucks on CTH A from the north, use the CTH A to CTH OO route to head south on USH 41 or west of USH 41 on various routes.
+Additional heavy truck traffic on CTH A is generated be several quarries along CTH A north of USH 41.
+Due to lack of a satisfactory alternate route, most of the quarry traffic destined to Appleton and points south comes down CTH A across USH 41 to CTH OO intersection with CTH A and then beyond.

-The area along CTH A south of USH 41 in nearly fully developed.
-The area north of USH 41 for the most part is agricultural or vacant.
+The area along CTH A south of USH 41 is nearly fully developed.
+The area north of USH 41, for the most part, is agricultural or vacant.
 In the fall of 1998, the Town of Grand Chute adopted a comprehensive development plan.
-Exhibit A-5 shown the current land use while Exhibit A-6 also includes the proposed development as shown in the comprehensive plan.
-The development to the north of STH 41 is limited by large environmentally sensitive wetlands and flood plains.
-This area contains the Buboltz Nature Preserve.
-The wetlands and flood plain is shown on Exhibit A-7.
+Exhibits A-5 and A-6 are maps copied from the comprehensive development plan.
+Exhibit A-5 shows the current land use while Exhibit A-6 also includes the proposed development and collector roads to serve this area.
+The development to the north of USH 41 is limited by large environmentally sensitive wetlands and flood plains.
+This area contains the Bubolz Nature Preserve.
+The wetlands and flood plain location is shown on Exhibit A-7.